e107inc/bootstrap-cms/README.md

 Bootstrap CMS
 =============

-If you are looking for a Content Management System (CMS) built with Boostrap, PHP and MySQL, [look no further][1].
+If you are looking for a Content Management System (CMS) built with Boostrap, PHP and MySQL, [You have come to the right place][1].

 [Click here][2] to fork or contribute